astroartics/Msc_Project_2025/Next_target.md

 - Reading and understanding the Las Vegas algorithm.<br/>
 - Understanding the send, receive, broadcast and barrier functions of OpenMPI.<br/>
 - Reading about the NVIDIA course.<br/>
+- Dividing the minor calculations and process of getting the minors in 4 processors, each of which will get 'n' combinations for the minor indices each.<br/>

 ### Done :
 ✅ Running NTL examples : ZZ_p matrix programs.<br/>